PLEASE - though it pains us to say it, DO NOT PLAN TO ATTEND THE SERVICE IF:

 There will be no Children’s Ministry - no Nursery, and no Children’s Church.
 There are simply too many risks.

-Please ensure everyone coming has his/her own mask - including children - as masks will be required to be admitted into the building.
+Please ensure everyone coming has his/her own mask - including children age 6 and older - as masks will be required to be admitted into the building.

-The main parking lot entrance will be available for entrance and exit.
+The main parking lot entrance will be available for entrance and exit, as usual.

-Make sure everyone entering is wearing a mask.
+Make sure everyone entering who is age 6 or above is wearing a mask.

-Help to maintain appropriate social distancing as people enter, to help prevent clustering around the front door.
+Maintain appropriate social distancing as you near the doorway, to help prevent clustering around the front door.

 WHILE IN THE BUILDING:

-Generally, be as conscious as possible to keep your hands to yourself, and to touch only what's necessary (e.g., hymnals, your personal belongings, etc.)
+Generally, please be as conscious as possible to keep your hands to yourself, to touch only what's necessary (e.g., hymnals, your personal belongings, etc.), and to wash your hands often.

 Parents - please, keep your children at your side at all times - under no circumstances should they be permitted to run about in the building.

-Maintain appropriate social distancing (Gov. Hogan’s office recommends seven feet) - this means that for the time being, hard as it will be for many of us, we should refrain from handshakes, hugs, etc.
+Because of the importance of social distancing, for the time being, hard as it will be for many of us, please refrain from handshakes, hugs, etc.

 WHEN THE SERVICE ENDS:

-Once outside the building, you are of course welcome to stay as long as you like, to catch up with one another and to care for each other after the service!
+Once outside the building, you are of course welcome to stay as long as you like, to catch up with one another and to care for each other!